xyzacademic/RandomDepthwiseCNN/README.md

 # RandomDepthwiseCNN

-These code is used to reproduce the results post on paper RandomDepthwiseCNN.
+These codes are used to reproduce the results post on paper RandomDepthwiseCNN.

-1. Reproduce the results of cifar10
+1. How to reproduce the results of cifar10 part.

 	a.
 Enter folder "cifar10"